abhishuoza/abhishuoza.github.io/_posts/2025-01-10-arguments-for-transformative-ai.md

 I am a computer science major who’s been fascinated by neural networks — the basis of every interesting AI you see — ever since first learning about it.
 Over the past few months, I’ve read a lot more and deliberated with myself to figure out what is really going on.
 I think this technology has immense power, and we are not discussing it with the seriousness and trepidation it deserves.

 If we define transformative AI as systems which can truly automate all things humans do and beyond, it would not be a new fad or a just a cool new product.
 It would have a dramatic impact on every area of life.
-It would significantly improve human health, lifespan and well being.
+It would significantly improve human health, lifespan and well-being.
 It would revamp all of science.
 It's course of development would influence the balance of national powers.
 I'm saying it is possible to create such systems, and that actually we could be approaching such technology in the coming decades.

 Such a claim requires justification.
 In this post, I will try to lay down bedrock arguments for the possibility of such a radical future.
 I have linked to resources from where I learned myself.
 This also allows me to link to many good resources I’ve wanted to share for a long time.
 Please zoom in on any claims you are interested in by checking them out.